 Take This Mini Road Trip To Climb Two Of North Carolina’s Most Beautiful Lighthouses

-Road trips are one of our specialties and although we already have a much longer Lighthouses of North Carolina road trip that takes more than 15 hours just to drive to them all, we though a shorter excursion also has a place in any vacation along the coast in the Tar Heel State.
+Are you looking for quick road trips in North Carolina?
+Road trips are one of our specialties and although we already have a much longer Lighthouses of North Carolina road trip that takes more than 15 hours just to drive to them all, we thought a shorter excursion also has a place in any vacation along the coast of the Tar Heel State.

 Things to know before you go: there are no elevators and no air conditioning.
 You should bring water in a sealed, non-glass container.
-If you have a heart condition, you may want to skip the climbing.
+If you have a heart condition, you may want to skip climbing.